44sides/-VUT-INP/README.md

 # -VUT-INP
 Design of Computer Systems - 1.
 Implementation of cipher algorithms; 2.
-Processor implementation
+Imlementation of processor to execute Brainf*ck language